Sixty-miler: Hazards of ocean jetties

 Any mishap was exacerbated by the unprotected nature of an ocean jetty port.
 On 7 June 1887, the sixty-miler Waratah was halfway through loading a cargo of coal at the Hicks Point Jetty at Austinmer, when struck by a "southerly buster".
 Accounts of what happened next vary; she either dragged her anchor and broke her mooring rope or cast off quickly in an attempt to get away.
 A mooring rope fouled the ship's propeller, leaving her drifting helplessly.
 She drifted onto a reef of rocks that tore a hole in her.
 Attempts to tow her off, by Illaroo, which had come from Bulli, failed.
 A heavy rope was rigged from the ship to the shore and a coal basket was used to bring the crew of fourteen and their belongings—one at a time—to safety.
 At low tide, the ship was high and dry on the rocks 300-yards to the north of the jetty.
 A total loss, she was later broken-up in situ for parts.
 Werfa had a similar but less serious accident at Bellambi in March 1899, when a mooring rope fouled her propeller and the mooring buoy gave way.
 She drifted onto the sandy beach, harmlessly, missing both the jetties.
 Fortunately, the sea was calm and she was undamaged; Herga, was able to tow her off the beach.

-Bulli jetty after storm damage in 1907.
+Bulli jetty, after it collapsed during calm weather in 1907.

-Another difficulty of operations at ocean jetties was storm damage or collision damage to the jetty, which could close the port suddenly and keep it closed pending repairs.
+Another potential difficulty of operations at ocean jetties was damage to the jetty, which could close the port suddenly and keep it closed pending repairs.
+Most typically, the damage was due to a storm or a collision, but not always.
+In the morning of 29 April 1907, during calm weather, a 260 foot long section of Bulli Jetty collapsed, without warning, taking 15 coal wagons and 150 tons of coal with it into the sea.
+The sixty-miler, Governor Blackall, was alongside the northern side of the jetty and loading coal at the time, but was not damaged, because the structure tilted southward as it collapsed.
+The collapse and subsequent further storm damage, less than two months later, kept the jetty out of action for nearly two years.
+After repairs, the jetty was again badly damaged in a storm, in mid 1912, and it took until late 1913 for it to resume operation.
+Another cause of damage to jetties was fire.

 Loading at the ocean jetties needed to be fast to minimise the time that the sixty-miler stood alongside the jetty.
 Sixty-milers loading at ocean jetties needed to remain under steam and ready to depart at short notice should there be a change in the prevailing weather.
-Sixty-milers sometimes departed without completing all the preparations that were prudent for the safety of ship and crew, There was also no inspection of any recently loaded ship at jetty ports.
-These were issues that would arise during the Royal Commission of 1919–1920.
+Sixty-milers sometimes departed without completing all the preparations that were prudent for the safety of ship and crew.
+There was also no inspection of any recently loaded ship at jetty ports.
+These were two issues that would arise during the Royal Commission of 1919–1920.